Margaret Avery

-Margaret Avery is an American actress and singer.
+Margaret Avery is an American actress.
 She began her career appearing on stage and later had starring roles in films including Cool Breeze (1972), Which Way Is Up?
-(1977), Scott Joplin (1977), and The Fish That Saved Pittsburgh (1979).
+(1977), Scott Joplin (1977) which earned her an NAACP Image Award nomination, and The Fish That Saved Pittsburgh (1979).
+She was nominated for an Academy Award for Best Supporting Actress for her portrayal of Shug Avery in the period drama film The Color Purple (1985).

-Avery is best known for her performance as Shug Avery in the 1985 period drama film The Color Purple for which she was nominated for an Academy Award for Best Actress in a Supporting Role.
-She continued appearing in films including Blueberry Hill (1988), White Man's Burden (1995), Welcome Home Roscoe Jenkins (2008), Meet the Browns (2008), and Proud Mary (2018).
+Avery continued appearing in films like Blueberry Hill (1988), White Man's Burden (1995), Welcome Home Roscoe Jenkins (2008), Meet the Browns (2008), and Proud Mary (2018).
 From 2013 to 2019, Avery starred as Helen Patterson, lead character's mother, in the BET drama series Being Mary Jane.

-Early life
+Early life and education

-Margaret Avery was born in Mangum, Oklahoma and raised in San Diego, California, where she attended Point Loma High School.
-She then attended San Francisco State University where, in 1965, she earned a degree in education.
-While working as a substitute teacher in Los Angeles, Avery began making singing and acting appearances.
+Margaret Avery grew up in San Diego and attended high school at the Point Loma High School in the city.
+She earned a degree in education in 1965 from San Francisco State University.
+While working as an elementary school teacher in Oakland, California, she began making singing and acting appearances.
+She studied with Judy Davis, the vocal coach for Frank Sinatra and Barbra Streisand as well as at the American Conservatory Theater.
+She moved to Los Angeles in 1968 to pursue acting full time, while working as a substitute teacher.

 Career

+Early roles

 Among the plays Avery appeared in were Revolution and The Sistuhs.
 In 1972, she received the Los Angeles Drama Critics Circle Award for Outstanding Performance by an Actress for her performance in Does a Tiger Wear a Necktie?.
 In the television movie Something Evil (1972), a horror story with Sandy Dennis and Darren McGavin, Avery was directed by Steven Spielberg.
-That same year she made her theatrical motion picture debut as Lark in the crime film Cool Breeze with Thalmus Rasulala and Judy Pace.
+In the same year she made her theatrical motion picture debut as Lark in the crime film Cool Breeze with Thalmus Rasulala and Judy Pace.
 In this blaxploitation remake of The Asphalt Jungle, Avery played the Marilyn Monroe part.
-The following year she played a prostitute in Magnum Force, the second in the series of Dirty Harry films starring Clint Eastwood, in which her character was murdered by her pimp.
-The character was killed through the pouring drain cleaner down the victim's throat which was said to have inspired the notorious Hi-Fi Murders case in 1974.
+The next year she played a prostitute in Magnum Force, the second in the series of Dirty Harry films starring Clint Eastwood, in which her character was murdered by her pimp.
+The character was killed by pouring drain cleaner down the victim's throat, which was said to have inspired the notorious Hi-Fi murders case in Ogden, Utah in 1974.

-Avery received NAACP Image Awards for her performance in the 1976 film Louis Armstrong - Chicago Style.
+Avery received an NAACP Image Award for her performance in the 1976 film Louis Armstrong - Chicago Style.
 In the 1977 film Which Way Is Up?, directed by Michael Schultz, Avery gave a comedic performance as Annie Mae, the wife of Richard Pryor's character.
-That same year, she played Belle Joplin, wife of the ragtime composer Scott Joplin, opposite Billy Dee Williams in the title role in film Scott Joplin, receiving NAACP Image Award for Outstanding Actress in a Motion Picture nomination.
+That same year, she played Belle Joplin, wife of the ragtime composer Scott Joplin, opposite Billy Dee Williams in the title role in film Scott Joplin, receiving an NAACP Image Award for Outstanding Actress in a Motion Picture nomination.
 In 1979, she appeared in The Fish That Saved Pittsburgh.